Fawxy/CBPinEntryView/README.md

 Get the code with either `entryView.getPinAsString()` or `entryView.getPinAsInt()`.
 Secure entry with customisable secure character (change from ● to ✱ or any other character).
 Enable `isSecure`.

-There is now also an error mode which can be toggled with `entryView.toggleError()`.
-It is automatically removed if the user taps on the field or starts typing again.
+There is an error mode which can be enabled with `pinEntryView.setError(isError: true)` and disabled with `pinEntryView.setError(isError: false)`.
+Whether error mode is enabled can be checked with `pinEntryView.errorMode`.
+Calling `pinEntryView.resignFirstResponder()` will hide the keyboard and disable the error mode.

 Customise keyboard type!
 The keyboard types are an enum with int raw values.
 Options are as follows: